DOI-USGS/dataretrieval-python/README.md

 Note that the python version is not a direct port of the original: it attempts to reproduce the functionality of the R package, though its organization and interface often differ.
+For additional information on `dataretrieval` visit the [documentation](https://rconnect.chs.usgs.gov/python-dataretrieval-docs/).

 If there's a hydrologic or environmental data portal that you'd like dataretrieval to work with, raise it as an [issue](https://github.com/USGS-python/dataretrieval/issues).